rdnajac/learn-cuda/README.md

 > During execution there is a finer grouping of threads into _warps_.

 ### Memory Hierarchy

+The following memories are exposed by the GPU architecture:

+- **Registers**: These are private to each thread, which means that registers assigned to a thread are not visible to other threads.
+The compiler makes decisions about register utilization.
+- **L1/Shared memory (SMEM)**: Every SM has a fast, on-chip scratchpad memory that can be used as L1 cache and shared memory.
+All threads in a CUDA block can share shared memory, and all CUDA blocks running on a given SM can share the physical memory resource provided by the SM.
+- **Read-only memory (ROM)**:Each SM has an instruction cache, constant memory, texture memory and RO cache, which is read-only to kernel code.
+- **L2 cache**: The L2 cache is shared across all SMs, so every thread in every CUDA block can access this memory.
+- **Global memory (DRAM)**:This is the framebuffer size of the GPU and DRAM sitting in the GPU.

+Some things to remember about memory in CUDA:

 - Each thread has private local memory.
 - Each thread block has shared memory that is: